 Soprano Charlene Pauls has appeared on the concert stage with major orchestras across Canada as well as on international stages in Germany, England, France and Spain.
-Her performances, “like finely cut jewels”, to quote the Winnipeg Free Press, continue to garner enthusiastic reviews.
+Her performances, “like finely cut jewels” (Winnipeg Free Press), continue to garner enthusiastic reviews.
 Her engagements include concerts with conductors such as Robert Shaw, Bramwell Tovey, Frieder Bernius, and Helmuth Rilling.

 An enthusiastic proponent of contemporary music, Charlene’s performances and numerous CBC broadcasts include Taverner’s To a Child Dancing in the Wind, and Jeffrey Ryan’s chamber opera The Laurels.
 Her prize-winning performance of Jocelyn Morlock’s Lacrymosa at the International Rostrum of Composers competition has been heard on major classical broadcasters around the world.

-Charlene’s recording, entitled The Wanderer Within, was a collaborative effort with Laura Pudwell, Colin Balzer, Tony Funk and Betty Suderman, that features Brahms’ Zigeunerlieder.
+Charlene’s recording, entitled The Wanderer Within, was a collaborative effort with Laura Pudwell, Colin Balzer, Tony Funk and Betty Suderman, featuring Brahms’ Zigeunerlieder.
 Other recordings include Canciones, a collection of Spanish songs with guitarist Ian Hodges, which premiers works of Leo Brouwer and Sid Robinovitch.